ga-wdi-boston/wdi_3_rails_hw_bookmarks/README.md

 ## Specifications

 * App has a database schema with appropriate columns and indexes YES
 * App has working seed data that creates a variety of bookmarks YES
-* User can view bookmarks in an alphabetical list with titles/categories
+* User can view bookmarks in an alphabetical list with titles/categories YES
 * User can see from the list which bookmarks are favorite/commented

-* User can filter the list of bookmarks by category, and clear the filter
+* User can filter the list of bookmarks by category, and clear the filter YES
-* New categories can be easily added to your code without any duplication
+* New categories can be easily added to your code without any duplication YES
-* User can view all attributes of a specific bookmark
+* User can view all attributes of a specific bookmark YES
 * User can submit new bookmarks
+YES
-* User can edit the attributes of existing bookmarks
+* User can edit the attributes of existing bookmarks YES
 * User can delete existing bookmarks
+YES
-* Bookmarks have appropriate validations and show errors to the user
+* Bookmarks have appropriate validations and show errors to the user YES
-* App has at least basic styles to provide an attractive and intuitive experience
+* App has at least basic styles to provide an attractive and intuitive experience YES
-* App generates HTML and CSS that validates with no errors
+* App generates HTML and CSS that validates with no errors YES
-* Code is placed in the correct locations and files according to Rails conventions
+* Code is placed in the correct locations and files according to Rails conventions YES
-* Code follows style conventions and has descriptive variable and method names
+* Code follows style conventions and has descriptive variable and method names YES
-* Repository has clean, logical, single-task commits with descriptive messages
+* Repository has clean, logical, single-task commits with descriptive messages YES

 ## Extra Challenges